dhis2/dhis2-docs-implementation/content/lmis/real-time-stock-management.md

 - Calculate the monthly replenishment order using a paper record or a spreadsheet application

-## Maintenance Web App - DHIS2 configuration
+## Maintenance Web App - DHIS2 metadata configuration

 This chapters provides a complete overview all metadata elements and their settings which are required specifically for configuring the DHIS2-RTS Tracker Program as well as the "aggregate" Data Entry form for recording daily and monthly "snapshots".
 Most of the settings can be modified and adapted to the specific context of an implementation while some settings, such as the Program rule or Use-case-configuration app, must not be modified as the function of the mobile application may be impaired.